lhtin/You-Dont-Know-JS/this & object prototypes/ch5.md

 The "another object" that the new object is linked to happens to be the object referenced by the arbitrarily named `.prototype` property of the function called with `new`.
 Functions called with `new` are often called "constructors", despite the fact that they are not actually instantiating a class as *constructors* do in traditional class-oriented languages.

-While these JavaScript mechanisms can seem to resemble "class instantiation" and "class inheritance" from traditional class-oriented languages, the key distinction is that in JavaScript, no copies are made.
+While these JavaScript mechanisms can seem to __resemble__(similar) "class instantiation" and "class inheritance" from traditional class-oriented languages, the key distinction is that in JavaScript, no copies are made.
 Rather, objects end up linked to each other via an internal `[[Prototype]]` chain.

-For a variety of reasons, not the least of which is terminology precedent, "inheritance" (and "prototypal inheritance") and all the other OO terms just do not make sense when considering how JavaScript *actually* works (not just applied to our forced mental models).
+For a variety of reasons, not the least of which is terminology __precedent__, "inheritance" (and "prototypal inheritance") and all the other OO terms just do not make sense when considering how JavaScript *actually* works (not just applied to our forced mental models).

 Instead, "delegation" is a more appropriate term, because these relationships are not *copies* but delegation **links**.